 Caesar salad, but make it a dip.
-This gorgeously creamy dip is loaded with juicy chicken, crispy bacon, parmesan and makes the MOST wonderful party snack for any occasion.
-Based on the viral Marks & Spencer chicken Caesar dip, this one is even better (and better for you!)
-Serve with fluffy flatbreads.
+This gorgeously creamy chicken Caesar dip is loaded with juicy chicken, crispy bacon, and parmesan, all folded through a garlicky, Caesar-inspired base.
+Based on the viral M&S chicken Caesar dip, this homemade version is better, lighter, and gives you more flavor in every mouthful.

 Chicken Caesar dip mixed and topped with extra chicken and bacon.

-As a dip lover, a Caesar salad lover AND a Marks & Spencer lover, I knew I had to try their chicken Caesar dip out.
-And while it’s undoubtedly delicious, I thought it could be even better.
-So I had to take things into my own hands and create a copycat version at home.
-I’ll always be an advocate for making your own dips.
-It’s much more cost-effective (especially when feeding a crowd), you know exactly what goes into them and can tweak them to your taste.
+As a dip lover, a Caesar salad lover, AND a Marks & Spencer lover, I knew I had to try their chicken Caesar dip out.
+And while it’s delicious, I kept thinking it could be even better 👀

-Essentially, I broke the dip down into a Caesar-inspired creamy base, then mixed in shredded cooked chicken, bacon, chives, parmesan and lots of black pepper.
-In their version, the chicken and bacon is only scattered on top, whereas here, I’m mixing it all the way through.
+• In their version, the chicken and bacon are only scattered on top, whereas here, I’ve mixed them all the way through.
 That means you get all the flavor in every mouthful.

-Using cottage cheese AND cream cheese means the dip feels a little lighter than the original (and gives you another hit of protein).
-And honestly, even if you think you don’t like cottage cheese, I’m almost certain you’ll like this.
+• And even if you think you don’t like cottage cheese, I’m almost certain you’ll like it here.
 When it’s blended with all the other ingredients, it becomes smooth, creamy, and utterly delicious.

 Ingredients for chicken Caesar dip laid out and labelled.

 • Cottage cheese.
-I LOVE using cottage cheese as a base for creamy dips like this – it lightens things up and it provides another kick of protein.
+I LOVE using cottage cheese as a base for creamy dips like this – it lightens things up, and provides another hit of protein.
 Even if you think you don’t like it, I’d recommend giving it a go in this recipe.
-The other flavors are so strong and honestly, you wouldn’t even know it was in there.
-If you don’t want to use it, you can swap it for sour cream, mayo or aioli.
+The other flavors are so strong, and truly, you wouldn’t even know it was in there.
+If you don’t want to use it, you can swap it for sour cream, mayo, or egg-free garlic aioli.

 • Cream cheese.
-Regular or low-fat cream cheese is fine, just be aware that low-fat cream cheese will make the dip a little more liquidy.
+Regular or low-fat cream cheese is fine, just be aware that low-fat cream cheese will make the dip a little looser.

 • Parmesan.
-For the best texture (so it almost melts into the dip), grate your own cheese rather than using the pre-shredded stuff, which is coated with an anti-caking agent.
+For the best texture (so it almost melts into the dip), grate your own cheese rather than using the pre-shredded stuff, which is coated with an anti-caking agent and can be a little grainy.

-You can swap the cottage cheese for sour cream, Greek yogurt, mayo or aioli (or a mix!)
+You can swap the cottage cheese for sour cream, Greek yogurt, mayo, extra cream creaam, or garlic aioli (or a mix!)

 I LOVE serving it with super soft, fluffy flatbreads (these two-ingredient dough flatbreads or garlicky flatbreads are my go-tos), or go for crispy pita chips or crudites.